laurencee/Livestream.Monitor/README.md

 3. Add other channels manually
 4. Double click on live channels to open the stream or click on the quality button while having a stream row selected

-## Features
+## General Features
-* Import and add your favourite livestreams to be monitored
+* Add your favourite livestreams to be monitored from twitch/youtube
-* Open twitch chat for the selected stream (requires chrome)
+* Open twitch/youtube chat for the selected stream (requires chrome)
-* Search for top streams and filter top streams by game (add for monitoring with 1 click)
-* Search for VODS by streamer and launch vods through livestreamer (you can also just paste a twitch vod url and launch that)
 * Ability to choose quality of stream (before opening the stream)
 * Toast notifications for streams coming online
 * Toast notifications for popular streams (so you never miss a special event)